 Ms. Ray has a B.A. and M.S. in Physics from Michigan State University and took additional Ph.D. courses at the University of Michigan.
 Ms. Ray is the author of The Bond Market - Trading and Risk Management (Richard D. Irwin, November 1992), used as a textbook in the finance departments of graduate schools and in the training programs of certain primary dealers.
 She is also the author of Think Like a Trader, Invest Like a Pro (McGraw Hill, 2000) a book describing both causal market behavior and Internet resources that provide the individual investor with many of the tools and techniques of institutional investors.

 Ms. Ray recently released her third book, Extreme Risk Management: Revolutionary Approaches to Evaluating and Measuring Risk.

-Dr. Jørn Siljeholm is an engineer with a PhD in chemical risk assessment from the University of Oslo and MIT in Cambridge, MA.
+Dr. Jørn Siljeholm is the Director of the Omnis Norway Unit.
 His experience spans academia, industry, and government.

-He has served as a UN weapons inspector, and a strategic advisor to the Norwegian Foreign Ministry on topics as varied as WMD arms control and anti-corruption policies.
+He has served as a UN weapons inspector (UNMOVIC) for the UN in Iraq, and a strategic advisor to the Norwegian Foreign Ministry on topics as varied as WMD arms control and anti-corruption policies.